 The IRS doesn't make it easy for 1099 independent contractors like you, does it?
 You're not an employee of the company you work for, so there's no W-2 to file.
 Nope - instead you get a 1099.
+Whether you work on Fiverr as a writer, marketer or freelance consultant, you'll need to file your independent contractor taxes.
 So how do you file your Fiverr 1099 taxes?
 Well, luckily there are ways to simplify the process.
 Let me show you how...

 Note: If you want an easy way to handle all of the taxes for your Fiverr gigs, then try Bonsai Tax.
 Our tax software will help you organize all of your business deductions, remind you of filing deadlines, and estimate taxes.
 Users typically save $5,600 from using our app.
 Get your 14-day free trial here.